 What is Anthology Ally?

 Anthology Ally is a Canvas plugin that allows you to check for accessibility within an entire Canvas course and prompts you with instructions on fixing problems.
-It can scan the course shell and documents uploaded into the course, fix scanned PDFs, and allows students to convert documents into a format that works for them.
-This makes Anthology Ally a great Universal Design tool for both instructors and students.
+It can scan the course shell and documents uploaded into the course, and fix scanned PDFs.
+All PDFs meet Universal Design Goals without additional steps, unless the PDF is a poor quality scan.

 How to Read the Scores